Scrambles56/osrs-ai-companion/README.md

 # OSRS Claude

-Chat with Claude AI directly in Old School RuneScape using the `!claude` command.
+Chat with Claude AI directly in Old School RuneScape using the `::claude` command.

 ## Features